Kb-Jr/Vanlife/README.md

 #### Data layer APIs
 #### UseLocation
 #### Loaders
+- The code in the loader needs to complete before the component gets rendered
 #### Error handling
 #### Protected Routes - Auth Required
 - Loader function runs before the component mounts and the route change happens